Nickhunt2243/lambda-calculus-interpreter/README.md

 - Both branches of an `if` expression are constrained to the same type.
 - Function application constrains the function to have type `param_type -> return_type`.

-**Pass 2 — Unification.** The constraint list is solved.
+**Pass 2 - Unification.** The constraint list is solved.
 Unification processes each constraint in order, building a substitution map from type variables to their resolved types.
 When a type variable is resolved, the substitution is applied to all remaining constraints immediately, so that later constraints benefit from earlier resolutions.
-If any constraint produces a contradiction — such as `int = bool` — unification raises a `LambTypeError` before any code executes.
+If any constraint produces a contradiction, such as `int = bool`, unification raises a `LambTypeError` before any code executes.

-**Pass 3 — Substitution.** The substitution map is applied to the return type of the whole expression, replacing all remaining type variables with their resolved types.
+**Pass 3 - Substitution.** The substitution map is applied to the return type of the whole expression, replacing all remaining type variables with their resolved types.
 The final result is a concrete type for the program.